abitofalchemy/InfinityMirrorGCT/README.md

   tar -xjf as20000102.tar.bz2 'as20000102/out.as20000102'
 * jupyter notebook  # and open `InfinityMirrorTestsOnNetworksModels.ipynb`

-## BETR
+## BETR Graph Model

 Download BTER code from [this link]( http://www.sandia.gov/~tgkolda/feastpack/doc_bter_match.html)

 Use `edgelist2mtx.py` to convert an edgelist to matrix (mtx Matlab) format.

-Load Matlab (command line mode) and use `bterpill.m` to feedback the generated graph as many times and you like.
+Load Matlab (command line mode) and

+use `bterpill.m` to feedback the generated graph as many times and you like.
 The current setting is to do 10 loops.
+Then examine how the graph model has degenerated using network metrics (network analysis tools that measure things like degree distribution, and use network alignment method to compare a synthetic graph to the original… here you use GCD)

+## Kronecker Product Graph Model

+Then look at snap.stanford.edu  to learn a model of a network and generate synthetic graphs using kronfit/krongen …. there are Python bindings, but the C++ versions are faster depending on your input graph.